jm218/soc-lab-elastic-lab/README.md

 To make sure the lab generates meaningful telemetry and alerts:

 - Allow inbound HTTP/HTTPS to the honeypot Security Group
-- Allow RDP only from your public IP or all(controlled)
+- Allow RDP only from your public IP (avoid 0.0.0.0/0 unless controlled testing)
 - Ensure Windows Firewall on each VM allows outbound HTTPS for Elastic Agent
 - Verify Elastic Defend is enabled in the Agent Policy
 - Create or enable detection rules for: